raphaelleroffo/raphaelleroffo.github.io/intro-to-gis/intro-tutorial3.md

 <img src="../docs/assets/images/S3-17.png" width="700">

+&nbsp;

-## 7. Create a query to select features based on their attributes
+## VIII.
+Create a query to select features based on their attributes

 Now that you have all this information about your boroughs, let's query the data.
 Let's figure out which boroughs have a rather high proportion of population of working age.
 Open your attribute table for the `LondonBoroughs` polygon layer.
 Click on the `Select by expression` symbol.
 The syntax we're going to use here can be found in many other places in QGIS.
 When in doubt, refer to the [documentation](https://docs.qgis.org/3.16/en/docs/user_manual/working_with_vector/expression.html) - it's very thorough!